 Of note, garlic mustard is an invasive species that was recorded on the north side of the colony.
 Reductions in the canopy cover above the AHTF colony could increase light penetration to the ground vegetation layer, potentially creating suitable conditions for garlic mustard proliferation and expansion.
-This may present a threat to the AHTF colony if unchecked.
-Continual monitoring of invasive species on site will inform if management is required to maintain the integrity of the habitat for AHTF.
-If quarry activities such as tree clearing are determined to be causing an increase in exotic species abundance, then mitigation measures will take place to control the spread of non-native species in the colony.
+In 2023, the garlic mustard in Plot 1 increased from 15% to 50% coverage.
+This drastic change may be due, in part, to difference in survey period (October 2022 versus July 2023).
+However, this may present a threat to the AHTF colony if unchecked.
+Continual monitoring of invasive species on Site will inform if management is required to maintain the integrity of the habitat for AHTF.
+If quarry activities (such as tree clearing) are determined to be causing an increase in exotic species abundance, then mitigation measures will be implemented to control the spread of non-native species in the colony.